johnhays/QSOfinder/README.md

 npm

 Once you have couchdb installed and running, create a database called 'dash'.
-This is accomplished with the following command line call.
+This is accomplished with the following command line call *Unix or Linux).

 curl -X PUT http://127.0.0.1:5984/dash